Kazi-Nazmus-Shakib/Kazi-Nazmus-Shakib/README.md

 <h1 align="left"> Hi, welcome to my GitHub! 🚀</h1>

-<p> A dedicated Computer Science and Engineering (CSE) student at East West University with a solid foundation in C Programming and Unity and a growing interest in AI, Machine Learning, Cloud Computing, Web Development, Game Development and Robotics.
+<p> A dedicated Computer Science and Engineering (CSE) student at East West University with a solid foundation in C Programming and Unity and a growing interest in AI, Machine Learning, Cloud Computing, Web Development, Game Development, Cyber Security and Robotics.
 Actively involved in Technology industry volunteer programs, Hackathons, and CSE-related Fests with plans to join additional clubs and participate in more Technology industry volunteer programs to further enhance skills and expand the professional network.
 Eager to take part in future Hackathons and CSE-related fests.
 </p>

 <p><img align="center" alt="Coding"src="https://github.com/Kazi-Nazmus-Shakib/Kazi-Nazmus-Shakib/blob/main/Mastermind.gif">